This blog may contain affiliate links. Read our disclosure policy for more info.

 4. Hike Pacaya Volcano

 We really love to hike and see amazing views from every place we visit.
 If you enjoy hikes too, Antigua is the right place to come.
-There are some pretty great trails to the volcanos surrounding the city, and the one most people take is the hike to Pacaya Volcano.
+There are some pretty great trails to the volcanoes surrounding the city, and the one most people take is the hike to Pacaya Volcano.

 Keep in mind that you’ll be walking for several hours over warm soil, so be sure to bring the right footwear.
 Otherwise, you won’t be able to enjoy this adventure.
 Once you are at the top, there’s actually a spot to roast marshmallows with volcanic heat, which was a wild and fun experience.

 While hiking a volcano sure sounds daunting, we thought this hike was pretty average.
 Not overly challenging, but not too easy either.
-You can opt to rent a horse if you need some assistance too and you’ll be required to pay the entrance fee upon arrival, so bring some cash!
+You can opt to rent a horse if you need some assistance too, and you’ll be required to pay the entrance fee upon arrival, so bring some cash!

 Check out the hundreds of positive reviews and book this volcano hike here!